-\$ in millions, unless otherwise stated) As of June 30, As Decemb
+(\$ in millions, unless otherwise stated) As of June 30, 2022 As of December 2021

-2022 2021 2020

 Current maturities of long-term liabilities

 Bank loans and term loans 153 122 121

 Long-term liabilities-net of current maturities

 Bank loans and term loans 2,015 1,930 91

 Total 2,168 2,052 212

 We entered into a \$2.0 billion senior secured term loan B facility (the "Term Loan B Facility") in January 2021.
 Borrowings under the Term Loan B Facility bear interest at a floating rate equal to either, at our option, (i) a base rate, subject to a 2.00% floor, plus a margin of 3.50% per annum or (ii) a Eurodollar rate, subject to a 1.00% floor, plus a margin of 4.50% per annum.
 The Term Loan B Facility matures on January 29, 2026, and requires quarterly principal payments of 0.25% of the original principal amount per quarter through December 31, 2025, with any remaining balance payable on January 29, 2026.
 The term loan credit agreement in connection with the Term Loan B Facility contains certain affirmative and negative covenants applicable to us and certain of our subsidiaries, including, among other things, restrictions on indebtedness, liens and fundamental changes.
+The Term Loan B Facility is secured by substantially all assets of GHI and certain of its subsidiaries and all proceeds and products of the foregoing.
 The Term Loan B Facility proceeds may be used for general corporate purposes of GHI and certain of its subsidiaries.
 As of June 30, 2022, \$1.8 billion in principal amount and accrued interest was outstanding under the Term Loan B Facility.

 As of June 30, 2022, we and our subsidiaries had available credit facilities of an aggregate of \$2.1 billion, of which \$2.1 billion was drawn and outstanding.
 From time to time, we may also decide to refinance our indebtedness, including the Term Loan B Facility.
 Other than the Term Loan B Facility, a majority of these facilities are secured against vehicles rented to driver-partners through our rental business in Malaysia, Singapore and Indonesia.
 These financings are on an arm's-length terms with an average duration of five years and interest rates of up to 11.50%.
 These facilities are denominated in local currencies with local financial institutions and leasing companies and contain customary affirmative and negative covenants applicable to Grab and/or certain of our subsidiaries, including, among other things, restrictions on indebtedness, liens, and fundamental changes.
 Among such facilities is an aggregate of approximately \$30 million (the "Maybank Facilities") entered into based on letters of blanket hire purchase facility with Malayan Banking Berhad, by one of our subsidiaries, Grab Rentals Pte.
 Ltd., of which approximately \$28 million was drawn and outstanding as of June 30, 2022.
 The Maybank Facilities are secured against vehicles we rent to driver-partners in Singapore and have tiered interest rates ranging between 1.8% and 2.08% with an average duration of five years.
 In addition, one of our subsidiaries, Jaya Grocer Holdings Sdn.
 Bhd., has entered into facilities with an aggregate of approximately \$17 million (the "Maybank Islamic Facilities") with Malayan Islamic Berhad, of which approximately \$12 million was drawn and outstanding as of June 30, 2022.
-The Maybank as of June 30, 2022.
-The Maybank Islamic Facilities" with Malayan Islamic Berhad, of which approximately \$12 million was drawn and outstanding as of June 30, 2022.
-The Maybank Islamic Facilities are secured by a corporate guarantee from the subsidiary and carry interest rates based on cost of funds plus 1.25% to 1.5%, or base financing ra
+The Maybank Islamic Facilities are secured by a corporate guarantee from the subsidiary and carry interest rates based on cost of funds plus 1.25% to 1.5%, or base financing rate, with an average duration of five years.